chas-academy/u10-business-idea/README.md

 - All the designs and prototypes can be found at:
 - https://www.figma.com/file/6CRpZPH2LcxBtDZWDtgRBa/Colaborate-Page?node-id=0%3A1

+## Planing

+- We used Kanban as our agile metode with daily scrums and weekly sprint for the project.

 ## Budget
 - Work hours: 40 * 7 = 280h,